bentoml/BentoML/docs/source/concepts/runner.rst

         ocr_text = ocr_runner.run(input)
         return transformers_runner.run(ocr_text)

-It’s as simple as creating 2 runners and using them together in your prediction endpoint.
-An async endpoint is preferred in many cases so that the primary event loop is yielded when waiting on IO.
-For example, the same API above can be defined as an ``async`` endpoint:
+It’s as simple as creating two runners and invoking them synchronously in your prediction endpoint.
+Note that an async endpoint is often preferred in these use cases as the primary event loop is yielded while waiting for other IO-expensive tasks.

+For example, the same API above can be achieved as an ``async`` endpoint:

 .. code:: python

-    @svc.api(input=Image())
+    @svc.api(input=Image(),output=Text())
     async def classify_async(input: PIL.Image.Image) -> str:
         ocr_text = await ocr_runner.async_run(input)
         return await transformers_runner.async_run(ocr_text)